molecula/documentation/reference/data-ingestion/_posts/2022-04-01-ingester-configuration.md

 ### 2. auth-token flag
 A valid JWT must be passed to the `auth-token` flag for any ingester.
 The user must have admin permissions.
 The token may be obtained by following these [instructions](/how-tos/enable-auth#how-to-get-auth-token).

+## General Ingestion Rules

+## Fields
+Valid field names are lower case strings; they start with a lowercase letter, and contain only alphanumeric characters and _-.
+They must be 230 characters or less in length.

 ## Kafka Ingester